kamerlinlab/KIF/README.md

 # KIF - Key Interactions Finder
  A python package to identify the key molecular interactions that regulate any conformational change.

- ### TODOs ###
- - Update here and in the tutorials all links to the preprint once it is accessible.
-- Generate a read the docs when made public.
-- Add more installation methods.

 ![KIF_ReadMe_Pic](https://user-images.githubusercontent.com/49672044/207597051-7dcde86a-62bd-4f69-96aa-326cad938a65.png)